tymyrddin/purple/source/docs/distribution-networks/observable-semantics/configuration-and-versions/firmware-and-software-versions.md

 Firmware version history is the record of all firmware updates to a device: when each update was performed, by whom, what version was deployed, and whether the update was successful.
-The history is observable through device logs (if the device records firmware updates) and through Stedin's asset-management system ( Maximo or equivalent).
+The history is observable through device logs (if the device records firmware updates) and through the asset-management system ( Maximo or equivalent).

 ## Unauthorised firmware modification signatures